Carsair/meteor-roster-duel/README.md

 Files:

   There is a file for each component in the app.
-Typically, a template file (html) will have an associated style file (css), an associated common routing file (js), and both a client and server side files (js).
+Typically, a template file (html) will have an associated style file (css), and associated common, route, client, and server files (js).

+  Note, there may sometimes be a slight discrepancy if a template is named differently than the route it represents (for UI reasons), or if a template does not have its own route (it's used in another template).

   Files should only hold info/code about the component they represent.
 For nested components this is a judgement call; favor putting it in the parent.

+  There is an issue that putting code for a component will enable that behavior for all pages.
+For example, we want the roster code to remove a player from the roster when we click on it when we are on the "selection" page, but on the "match" page we want to put that player into the lineup.
+To fix this we have a convention of ... just use different names?

 #Dev